fastchat/server/README.md

 The currently logged in user.

 ## Logout
-DELETE /logout
+DELETE /logout[?all=true]

 Returns: 200 OK

 Note:
-Destroys the users session token server side.
+Destroys the users session-tokens server side.
 You need to be logged in to call this.
+You may pass ?all=true if you want to log out of ALL devices.
+This will remove ALL session-tokens associated with the user.

 ## Device Token